sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ### Exercise 102.2

 Create a new RMarkdown document using *Students around campus in Leicester* as the title and *PDF* as the output file type.
 Delete the example code and add the code below, which includes a markdown second-heading section named *Libraries* and a chunk loading the `tidyverse` and `knitr` libraries.
-Save the file with the name `students-around-campus-map.R` in the *Leicester_population* project.
+Save the file with the name `students-around-campus-map.Rmd` in the *Leicester_population* project.

 ````
 ---